 Publications and Research into Loneliness

-Below is a list of original writings I have made about loneliness.
+Below is a list of publications about loneliness.
 It includes research and theoretical papers about loneliness.

 Analysis of the relationship between loneliness, coping strategies, and the Internet.